What If The Polls Are Wrong Again? 4 Scenarios For What Might Happen In The Elections

 3. Democrats win both the House and Senate

 This is not seen as the likeliest of scenarios, but it's not out of the realm of possibility either.
-It would likely mean a massive wave and a massive shift against Trump and Republicans tied to him nationally.
+It would very likely mean a massive wave and a massive shift against Trump and Republicans tied to him nationally.

-A lot would have to happen, especially in the Senate for this to happen.
+A lot would have to happen, especially in the Senate, for this to happen.

-How it would happen: The path for Democrats in the House is through the suburbs, like in Scenario 1.
+How it would happen: The path for Democrats in the House is through the suburbs, as in Scenario 1.
 That doesn't change.
-But for Democrats to pull this off in the Senate, voters would not only have to side with Democratic incumbents in conservative states, but Democratic challengers would have to win in places like Nevada and Arizona, and possibly Tennessee and Texas.
+But for Democrats to pull this off in the Senate, not only would voters have to side with Democratic incumbents in conservative states, but Democratic challengers would have to win in places like Nevada and Arizona, and possibly Tennessee and Texas.

 What it would mean: It would be a repudiation of Trump and the Republicans tied to him nationwide.
 It would have to trigger a degree of soul-searching — in at least some Republican corners.